Agricultural machinery: Balers and other agriculture implements

-Planting crop Hay balers can be used to tightly package grass or alfalfa into a storable form for the winter months.
+Planting crop hay balers can be used to tightly package grass or alfalfa into a storable form for the winter months.
 Modern irrigation relies on machinery.
 Engines, pumps and other specialized gear provide water quickly and in high volumes to large areas of land.
 Similar types of equipment such as agriculture sprayers can be used to deliver fertilizers and pesticides.

 Besides the tractor, other vehicles have been adapted for use in farming, including trucks, airplanes, and helicopters, such as for transporting crops and making equipment mobile, to aerial spraying and livestock herd management.

 New technology and the future

 The basic technology of agricultural machines has changed little in the last century.
-Though modern harvesters and planters may do a better job or be slightly tweaked from their predecessors, the US$250,000 combine of today still cuts, threshes, and separates grain in the same way it has always been done.
+Though modern harvesters and planters may do a better job or be slightly tweaked from their predecessors, the combine of today still cuts, threshes, and separates grain in the same way it has always been done.
 However, technology is changing the way that humans operate the machines, as computer monitoring systems, GPS locators and self-steer programs allow the most advanced tractors and implements to be more precise and less wasteful in the use of fuel, seed, or fertilizer.
 In the foreseeable future, there may be mass production of driverless tractors, which use GPS maps and electronic sensors.

 Agricultural automation

-The Food and Agriculture Organization of the United Nations (FAO) defines agricultural automation as the use of machinery and equipment in agricultural operations to improve their diagnosis, decision-making or performing, reducing the drudgery of agricultural work and/or improving the timeliness, and potentially the precision, of agricultural operations.
+The Food and Agriculture Organization of the United Nations (FAO) defines agricultural automation as the use of machinery and equipment in agricultural operations to improve their diagnosis, decision-making, or performance, reducing the drudgery of agricultural work and improving the timeliness, and potentially the precision, of agricultural operations.

-The technological evolution in agriculture can be summarized by a progressive move from manual tools to animal traction, to motorized mechanization, to digital equipment and finally, to robotics with artificial intelligence (AI).
-Motorized mechanization using engine power automates the performing of agricultural operations such as ploughing, seeding, fertilizing, milking, feeding and irrigating.
-With digital automation technologies, it also becomes possible to automate diagnosis and decision-making.
-For example, autonomous crop robots can harvest and seed crops, and drones can collect information to help automate input application.
-Tractors, instead, can be transformed into automated vehicles that can sow fields independently.
+The technological evolution in agriculture has been a journey from manual tools to animal traction, then to motorized mechanization, and further to digital equipment.
+This progression has culminated in the use of robotics with artificial intelligence (AI).
+Motorized mechanization, for instance, automates operations like ploughing, seeding, fertilizing, milking, feeding, and irrigating, thereby significantly reducing manual labor.
+With the advent of digital automation technologies, it has become possible to automate diagnosis and decision-making.
+For instance, autonomous crop robots can harvest and seed crops, and drones can collect information to help automate input applications.
+Tractors, on the other hand, can be transformed into automated vehicles that can sow fields independently.

+A 2023 report by the United States Department of Agriculture (USDA) revealed that over 50% of corn, cotton, rice, sorghum, soybeans, and winter wheat in the United States is planted using automated guidance systems.
+These systems, which utilize technology to autonomously steer farm equipment, only require supervision from a farmer.
+This is a clear example of how agricultural automation is being implemented in real-world farming scenarios.